 Cloudflare’s private network combines IP level connectivity and Zero Trust controls.
 Thick clients like RDP software, SMB file viewers, or other programs can connect to the private IPs already in use in your deployment without any additional configuration.
 Coming soon, you’ll be able to layer additional identity-based network-level rules to control which users, from which devices, can reach specific IPs.

 We are launching this feature as a follow-up to Cloudflare’s Developer Week because we are excited to give your development team, and your entire organization, a seamless platform for building and connecting your internal resources.
-We built this solution based on feedback from customers who want to move to a Zero Trust model without sacrificing some of the convenience of a private network.
+We built this solution based on feedback from customers who want to move to a Zero Trust model without sacrificing some convenience of a private network.

 We’re excited to give any team the ability to run their internal network on Cloudflare’s global edge.
 Organizations that have 50 or fewer team members can use this feature, as well as nearly all of Cloudflare for Teams, at no cost by starting here.

 Challenges with non-web applications

 Over the last three years, Cloudflare Access has helped thousands of organizations replace their VPN with a Zero Trust model.
 Most of those teams started with web applications like homegrown intranet sites or self-hosted tools.
 In less than 10 minutes, customers could connect an application to Cloudflare’s network, add Zero Trust rules, and make connectivity seamless and fast for their users.

 Web applications make that flow easier thanks to client software that already runs on every device: the browser.
 Browsers send HTTP requests over the public Internet to the application.
 Cloudflare’s network checks every request against the Zero Trust rules configured for that application.